Darr3n2GG/2D-Platformer-Player-Object/README.md

 ## Acceleration types
 Currently it supports non-linear, linear, constant and zero acceleration, which you can change through a curve, time to accelerate and max speed ( motion_profile.gd ).

+## Configurable Jump
+Configurable jump height, time to ascend and time to descend.